 Welcome to Year 6

-In Year 6 this year we have Mr Coles, who will be teaching in Hamilton Class and Mr Carpenter who will teach in Lingfield class.
+In Year 6 this year we have Mr Coles, who will be teaching in Hamilton Class and Mr Carpenter and Mrs Boddington who will teach in Lingfield class.
 Miss Mott and Mrs Hewer are our wonderful teaching assistants who will be supporting us across the cohort each day.
 We are also lucky enough to have Mrs Bellinger, Mr Mullins and Mrs Smith delivering interventions and covering the classes.

 The enquiries we will be learning this year are: